PeterDrake/drakepedia/software_development/iterative_development.md

 1. Make the change.
 Avoid the dangerous temptation to change more than one thing[.](https://www.youtube.com/watch?v=ed8CTu3FOZA) If you see other things that could be improved, add them to your task list for future iterations.
 1. Evaluate your change.
 Did it work?
 How do you know?
 If this improvement is complete, make any needed changes to the task list and go back to step 1.
 Otherwise, go back to step 2 to correct or finish this change.

-Maintaining the task list on paper (or electronically) and making many short iterations reduces the number of things you need to keep in your head.
+Maintaining the task list on paper (or electronically) and performing many short iterations reduces the number of things you need to keep in your head.
 This in turn makes your work faster, more accurate, and less stressful.

 ## Resources
 - [Plan, Change, Evaluate](../administrivia/how_to_college.md#plan-change-evaluate)